raydiak/Inline-Lua/README.md

 This is a Perl 6 module which allows execution of Lua code from Perl 6 code.

-## Requirements

-Lua 5.1 is currently the only supported version.
-This allows LuaJIT to be used as well, though no public option exists yet to load LuaJIT instead of Lua.
-Support for other versions of Lua is planned.

-Any Rakudo backend with a NativeCall implementation is expected to work, but testing has only been done under MoarVM on x86-64 Linux.

-## Status

-Inline::Lua currently supports passing and returning string, number, boolean, table, and nil values.
-Functions, userdata, and any other types are not supported yet.

-Tables returned from Lua are directly mapped to object hashes; there is no array detection or index-adjustment.

-Error reporting is crude, and the API is incomplete.

 ## Synopsis

     use Inline::Lua;